istatkus/momentum-pa-team/CodeBook.md

-## Codebook Marketing Customer Value Analysis
+### Codebook Marketing Customer Value Analysis

-### title: Codebook Customer Value Analysis
+### title: Momemtum Customer Value Analysis
 ##### date: March 2016

-## Project Description
+### Project Description

-Clean and prepare a tidy data set from Watson Analytics using customer demographics to predict buying behavior.
+Clean and prepare a tidy data set from Watson Analytics using customer demographics to predict Customer Value or Identify variables that are correlated or predictors of value.
+We will use the same data set in R, Watson Analytics and SPSS.

-+The raw data is a set of files from:
++The raw data is a set of files from Watson Analytics with categorical and numeric data:
 +https://community.watsonanalytics.com/guide-to-sample-datasets/
 +read.csv("WA_Fn-UseC_-Marketing-Customer-Value-Analysis.csv", header=TRUE)

-####The consumer of this tidy data set requests:

-* SUBJECT
+####The First Step is to analyze and understand the data.

+In R we will use various R packages and functions to better understand each variable.
+* Set the environment and working directory.
+Some of the packages used include
++ install.packages("xlsx")
++ library(xlsx) for downloading and reading Excel spreadsheets
++ install.packages("ggplot2")
++ library(ggplot2) for plotting charts
++ require(stats)
++ library(dplyr)
++ library(tidyr)
++ library(stringr)
-+ For
++ library(reshape2)
-+ For
++ +library(rpart)

-#### SUBJECTS
+#### Variables
 The data was collected on customers.
 There are 24 columns of data.
+Many of the fields are categorical.

 +> str(myfile)
 +'data.frame':	9134 obs. of  24 variables: